 Although the walls of the present church date from 1775, the church has undergone a number of changes throughout its history.
 The first church on the site was a frame structure erected in 1719.
 This church was replaced with a brick structure in 1775.

-Until 1868, when the north wall was torn down and the church re modeled, the church was rectangular in shape with two large doors oh the west side, and a gallery on the interior (which was later removed).
-Reconstruction drawings of the west facade prior to 1868 show a facade that is three bays wide with three round-headed windows on the second floor (probably to light the gallery) and a small square window in the center of the first story, flanked on each side by a rectangular, two-leaf door with a rectangular fan light.
+Until 1868, when the north wall was torn down and the church remodeled, the church was rectangular in shape, with two large doors on the west side and a gallery on the interior.
+Reconstruction drawings, prior to 1868, show the west elevation as three bays wide with three round-headed windows on the second floor (probably to light the gallery), and a small square window in the center of the first story flanked on each side by a rectangular, two-leaf door and a rectangular fanlight.

-DC Inventory: November 8, 1964,
+DC Inventory: November 8, 1964 (Joint Committee on Landmarks)

 National Register: March 16, 1972